 When you think of wine, you probably think of table wine, but the French wine category is much larger.

-It includes a total of three main categories and several subcategories which we will go into further detail throughout this apéritif guide.
-Keep in mind that there is a lot of cross-over between subcategories, for instance, Cointreau is a fortified wine, that falls into two subcategories: liqueur and aromatized.
+It includes three primary categories and several subcategories, which we will go into further detail throughout this apéritif guide.

-- VIN DOUX NATUREL: Fortified wines are similar to port but not as sweet because no sugar is added.
+2. VIN DOUX NATUREL: These fortified wines are similar to port but not as sweet because no sugar is added.
 Spirit used to fortify is added to the wine before the end of the fermentation process, usually, Eaux de vie (brandy.)

 A) SPARKLING WINE & CHAMPAGNE